Why I cannot read stuff that you send

 4. I am not as easy person to please.
 I don't mince words.
 Most people want praise.
 They really don't want feedback.
 I don't like to discourage people.
 I will be happy if you are published.
 I do wish you all the best.
 But sorry, I cannot mentor you or hold your hand while you pursue your dream.
 I have too much going on in my life already.

-Hello!!
-I am not competing with you!!
-If you become a full time writer and get your book published. good for you!
-I will still read it only if it interests me and if the writing is brilliant!
-Heck, i might even review it on my blog for you ;-)
+Let me clarify this-- I am not competing with you!
+If you become a full time writer and get your book published I would only be happy for you.
+However, I will still read it only if it interests me and if the writing holds my attention.
+Heck, I might even review it on my blog for you ;-)

-6. Yesterday my fellow author Manreet Sodhi Someshwar and I were having an exchange on Twitter about the crazy requests that we writers get.
+6. Yesterday, we writers were having an exchange on Twitter about the crazy requests that we writers get.
 Many of us get mails all the time where, people ask us to mail them a copies of our book!

-7. Another remark from a well intended person (I don't remember who said it and so I presume it was well intended but I remember the words so well because I hear variations of this very often) made casually which still has me smarting is (and I quote verbatim) "For you what--it is so easy. press a button and ting a book will pop out."
+7. Another remark from a 'well intended perso'n made casually which still has me smarting is (and I quote verbatim) "For you what--it is so easy. press a button and ting-- a book will pop out."

 Yes--that is right.
 Hundreds of hours of sitting up writing, giving up going to movies with friends because you have to write, not socialising because you are in the middle of a book, sitting alone with no-one but yourself for company days on end, feeling inadequate and insecure on the days that words won't come, second guessing about the worthiness of plot, looking for reader affirmations, writing, editing, re-writing, writing and more writing till at last the manuscript is finished--oh yes--all that is 'Ting--and a book comes out'.